 Like all property projects, this is, above all, a human project that pools the talents of those involved to work towards a common goal.
 A bit like an orchestra conductor, the project manager has to make sure that everyone finds their place and that we all have a role to play in this shared adventure.
 A good relationship with the locals is essential, and this is something to which I pay great attention.

-The creation of the Paris Saint-Germain Training Center is a unique opportunity to strengthen the historic bonds that link the Club with its origins in the Yvelines.
+The creation of the Paris Saint-Germain Campus is a unique opportunity to strengthen the historic bonds that link the Club with its origins in the Yvelines.
 For the department’s youngsters, it is a source of motivation and inspiration.

-With the creation of more than 1,000 jobs in the construction and operations phase, the Paris Saint-Germain Training Center will bring a positive and long-lasting dynamic to the city of Poissy.
+With the creation of more than 1,000 jobs in the construction and operations phase, the Paris Saint-Germain Campus will bring a positive and long-lasting dynamic to the city of Poissy.

 A preliminary consultation was carried out within the framework of the project, and I wanted it to be as open as possible.
 I became involved because the project needed someone neutral, who would organise meetings between the Club and the local area and constantly seek constructive dialogue.
 We combined all the ingredients to make this consultation a success for everyone, ending in a project understood by all involved, enriched with local contributions, and which creates a bond with the local area.